NAPA, Calif. — Nothing could separate Charles and Sara Rippey. Not war. Not even a deadly California wildfire that engulfed their house.

 Hanson first tried to reach her father, but to no avail, her aunt Cathy Riordan said.
 She then called her father’s ex-wife, saying she saw an inferno and was scared.

 Concerned neighbors told the family they called 911 to the property, but it’s unclear what happened after those calls, Riordan said.

-After a day of panic and uncertainty, Christina’s cousin confirmed she had died.
+After a day of panic and uncertainty, a cousin confirmed Hanson had died.

-“Sadly, we just found out that Christina did not survive the fire,” cousin Brittney Vinculado said Wednesday.
+“Sadly, we just found out that Christina did not survive the fire,” Brittney Vinculado said Wednesday.

-Hanson’s father, 55-year-old Michael Hanson, suffered third-degree burns on over half his body and was at Sutter Santa Rosa Regional Hospital before it was evacuated, Riordan said.
-He was in a medically induced coma
+Hanson’s father, Michael Hanson, 55, suffered third-degree burns on over half his body and was at Sutter Santa Rosa Regional Hospital before it was evacuated, Riordan said.
+He was in a medically induced coma.

 Sutter tried to transfer him by helicopter to San Francisco for treatment, but smoke prevented the chopper from taking off, Riordan said.
 Instead, he was transferred by ambulance.